kasi1003/Assignment-2-ARI-/README.md

 when adding users, use real email addresses.

 once user is added
-- username is the email adress used
+- username is the email address used
 - password - NewPassword1